Native vs Cross-platform App Development: Latest Trends in Mobile App Development 2024

 High Cost:

 Developing native apps typically requires separate teams for iOS and Android platforms, significantly increasing development costs.
-Each platform demands specialised skills, tools, and infrastructure, leading to higher labour expenses.
+Each platform demands specialized skills, tools, and infrastructure, leading to higher labor expenses.
 Additionally, the need to adhere to platform-specific design guidelines and app store submission processes can add to overall project expenditures.

 Lengthy Development Time: